 The permitted unit stores hazardous waste in both liquid and solid form in Dome 375.
 The dome, which is an aluminum framework of trusses covered with tension-fitted ultraviolet resistant, fire-retardant coated, polyester fabric, is 300 feet long by 100 feet wide and covers a surface area of approximately 30,000 square feet.
-It is anchored with anchor bolts to the interior concrete ring wall and is equipped with two double-panel rolling doors, one at the east end of the dome and the other on the west end.
+It is anchored with anchor bolts to the interior concrete ring wall and is equipped with two doublepanel rolling doors, one at the east end of the dome and the other on the west end.
 It also has 14 personnel doors located approximately every 31 to 57 feet along the dome's length.
 These doors allow for adequate access both by vehicles and by personnel.
 The interior perimeter of the dome is surrounded by a concrete ring wall, which helps prevent run-on into and runoff from the dome.
 Asphalt ramps located at the vehicle entrances allow vehicles and container handling equipment to pass safely over the curb.
 Dome 375 contains a modular panel containment structure (approximately 120 feet long x 60 feet wide) used for size reduction, decontamination, segregation, waste assay, reclassification activities, and repackaging of transuranic waste prior to shipment offsite.
-Structure (124 C) is connected to the modular panel containment structure.
-The external dimension of the structure is approximately 20 feet long, 8 feet wide and 8.5 feet high.
-The structure is a refrigeration unit, electrically driven, and are constructed of stainless steel internal and external panels.
-Structure 124C is connected to the roll-up door opening for the modular containment structure, with the doors facing into the modular containment structure.
+Structure 124 C, a refrigeration unit that was connected to the roll up door opening of the modular panel containment structure, was removed and dispositioned in early 2018.
+The refrigeration unit measured 20 feet by 8 feet by 8.5 feet and was used for the remediated nitrate salt-bearing waste campaign.
+There is a restroom trailer (approximately 15 feet long x 8.5 feet wide) and an office trailer (approximately 60 feet long x 36 feet wide) located on the south eastern portion of Pad 11.
+A transportainer that is used for the storage of tools and equipment, not for the management of hazardous waste, is also located on the Pad, east of Dome 375.